 Another way to avoid having your packages stolen is to try and make sure you live in a safe neighborhood in the first place.
 While certainly no guarantee, when you live in a neighborhood that’s largely free of crime, you’ll probably be less likely to have to deal with porch pirates.

-When you use PeopleFinders, you can attempt to make sure that the people around you are safe.
-Perform an address lookup on the homes around the one in which you’re currently living in or that you’re looking into buying.
+Perform an address lookup on the homes in your neighborhood.
 You will hopefully be able to get the names of the people closest to you.
 From there, you can perform a criminal records search to try and find out if anyone has theft or violent crimes on their record.

 No method can stop porch pirates 100% of the time.
 However, if you’re willing to take just a few additional steps, you can at least limit the possibility, and make it easier to catch anyone who does take off with your packages.

 And make them walk the plank.
 (Sorry, had to do it.)

 Image attribution: Mstock – stock.adobe.com